Braided interferometer mesh for robust photonic matrix-vector multiplications with non-ideal components: Theory of planar interferometers for linear operations

-On the other hand, Electro-Optic PhSs (EOPS) \cite{witzens_high-speed_2018} provide much higher response speeds, but they have higher insertion losses and a larger footprint.
+On the other hand, Electro-Optic phase shifters (EOPS) \cite{witzens_high-speed_2018} provide much higher response speeds, but they have higher insertion losses and a larger footprint.
+They exhibit insertion losses in the range of 1 to 3 dB, this can be higher in some cases depending on the material platform and fabrication process.
 Another emerging technology is phase-change materials (PCMs) \cite{matos_review_2023, fang_non-volatile_2023, cheung_ultrapowerefficient_2024}.
-PCMs are based on materials such as ternary chalcogenide compounds that can undergo reversible phase transitions (such as from amorphous to crystalline) when stimulated by heat or an electric field.
+When stimulated by heat or an electric field, PCMs are based on materials such as ternary chalcogenide compounds that can undergo reversible phase transitions (such as from amorphous to crystalline).
 These changes result in a significant alteration in the complex refractive index of the material, which can be used to control the intensity or phase of light in a waveguide.
 A key advantage of PCMs is their non-volatile character: once a material phase change has occurred, the new state remains stable without requiring continuous power supply.
-The drawback of PCMs is that their insertion losses are dependent on the material state. specifically, the crystalline state exhibits higher losses.
+The drawback of PCMs is that their insertion losses are dependent on the material state.
+For GST, the insertion losses range from approximately 1-3 dB in the crystalline state, increasing to 2–5 dB in the amorphous state due to higher optical absorption.
 This variation in loss between states negatively impacts the overall performance of the architectures.
 Ideally, we would prefer PCMs that exhibit minimal losses \cite{delaney_nonvolatile_2021, dwivedi_ultra-low-loss_2024}, where only the phase is modulated without introducing significant attenuation of the amplitude.

 The transfer function for the phase shifter can be written as follows: